bizzyvinci/DEX-Analytics-Dashboard/README.md

 # DEX ANALYTICS TEMPLATE FOR COVALENT API

-This is a template for analyzing data of DEcentralized eXchages using [covalent's api](https://www.covalenthq.com/docs/learn/guides/configure/uniswap-clone).
-It is hosted on Heroku and can be run locally in 3 steps:
+This is a dashboard template for analyzing data of DEcentralized eXchages using [covalent's api](https://www.covalenthq.com/docs/learn/guides/configure/uniswap-clone).
+It is hosted on [Heroku](https://dex-analytics.herokuapp.com/) and can be run locally in 3 steps:

 1. Add your covalent api key to environment variable as `REACT_APP_CKEY`
 1. Install required dependencies